herzindagi

 On September27, devotees worship Goddess Skandamata.
 Green symbolises growth, harmony, and connection with nature.
 Wearing green brings peace and balance into life.

-September 28, is dedicated to Goddess Katyayani, a symbol of strength and courage.
+The sixth day, September 28, is dedicated to Goddess Katyayani, a symbol of strength and courage.
 Grey reflects patience, stability, and emotional balance.
 Wearing this colour helps in maintaining calmness and resilience.

-September 29, is devoted to Goddess Kalaratri, the destroyer of darkness and evil.
+The seventh day, September 29, is devoted to Goddess Kalaratri, the destroyer of darkness and evil.
 Orange represents energy, vitality, and courage.
 Wearing this colour is believed to boost inner strength and positivity.

 Don't Miss: Shardiya Navratri 2025 Bhog List: Day-Wise Offerings For Maa Durga